eceibrahim/elapsed_time-/README.md

 Elapsed time project :

-1-Software Tools :
+Software Tools :

-Keil uVersion5 "IDE"
+1-Keil uVersion5 "IDE"

-2-Hardware :
+Hardware :

 1-Stm32f103c8   "blue pill" .

 2-Usb to ttl serial converter.

-3-System description :
+System description :

 1- The system is blind , has no reference to the system environment .
 2- One interrupt system .